Wojciech7738/Portfolio/Picture Viewer/Readme.md

 Functions:
 - possibility of changing the colors of the GUI
 - possibility of printing images
-- any PNG, JPG, BMP and GIF file can be executed by this program via "Choose an app".
+- any PNG, JPG, BMP and GIF file can be executed by this program via "Choose an app"
+- etc.